-When you’re looking for a new job, there are several options for how much time you want to work.
+When you’re looking for a new job, there are several options in terms of how much time you want to work.
 From part-time to full-time flex schedules to four-day weeks and beyond, there’s a lot to consider.
 And when you work with a recruiting agency, there are temporary work options to add to the list.
-So what exactly is a temp job, or a temp-to-hire, or the other terms you see on recruiting agency websites?
+So what exactly is a temp job, or a temp-to-hire, or the other listings you see on recruiting agency websites?

 First, employers seek out staffing support to accomplish a varied range of needs that can’t be met through traditional postings, which can include both short and long-term roles.
 Employers have lots of different motivations and pressure, but the bottom line is that they don’t always want to commit to an ongoing, full-time new hire.
 So, instead of bringing on a long-term employee for every new and changing need, employers often turn to recruiting agencies to help them find temporary or temp-to-hire employees as well.